FindMySchool LogoFindMySchool

 Bingley operates as a fully comprehensive secondary school with no selection by academic ability at 11+.
 Admission is determined through the Bradford Local Authority coordinated admissions process.
 The school is consistently oversubscribed; in recent years, approximately 3.5 applications have been received for every place available (1,127 applications for 318 Year 7 places in the most recent published data).
 This reflects strong local demand and the school's reputation within Bradford.

 No formal catchment boundary exists.
 Places are allocated primarily by distance from the school gate, after priority categories (looked-after children and siblings).
-The last distance offered is not published for this intake year, but historically the school draws from a radius of under one mile, reflecting acute local demand.
+The furthest distance at which a place was offered is not published for this intake year, but historically the school draws from a radius of under one mile, reflecting acute local demand.
 Parents should verify their specific distance from the school if considering application.

 Sixth form entry is open to all who meet academic criteria: typically, students require at least five GCSEs at grade 4 or above, with subject-specific requirements for individual A-level courses.
 Strong internal progression from Year 11 to Year 12 exists, with the vast majority of applicants from the school's own Year 11 accepted into the sixth form.
 External applicants are welcomed, bringing diversity to the upper school.